-Mark Charles is a speaker, writer, and consultant from Fort Defiance, Ariz., located on the Navajo Reservation.
+Mark Charles is a speaker, writer, and consultant who recently moved to Washington DC from the Navajo Reservation.
 The son of an American woman of Dutch heritage and a Navajo man, Mark seeks to understand the complexities of American history regarding race, culture, and faith in order to help forge a path of healing and reconciliation for the nation.
 He partners with numerous organizations to assist them in respectfully approaching, including, and working with native communities.

 Posts By This Author

 The Generations of Racism Behind Clinton's 'Off the Reservation' Remark

 Unfortunately, the dialogue that is taking place this election cycle is not about broad-based equality or ending racism.
 The conversation we are having today is about the type of racism we want to settle for.
 Do we want Hillary Clinton to work to keep racism as our nation’s implicit bias, or allow Donald Trump to champion racism as our explicit bias?
 After all, isn't building a wall, banning Muslims, and personally funding a presidential campaign with a fortune made by buying and selling land that has been ethnically cleansed merely the fruit of a country that has learned all too well how to deal with the “merciless Indian savages” who sometimes get "off the reservation?"

 DURING A TRIP to Alaska in September, President Obama announced that the name of Mount McKinley, the highest peak in North America, would be officially restored to Denali, the Koyukon Athabascan name that means “the tall one.”
 This is the name the Athabascan people have used for the mountain for centuries.
 “This designation recognizes the sacred status of Denali to generations of Alaska Natives,” announced the White House.